 OPE 2014 - 2020 will contribute to the reduction of the greenhouse gas emissions in the country and thus it will support the achievement of Europe 2020's target for a 20% reduction in the greenhouse gas emissions compared to 1990 levels.
 Measures in this respect are envisaged for urban wastewater treatment, in particular construction/ rehabilitation/ reconstruction of wastewater treatment plant (WWTP) sludge treatment facilities and supply of the necessary equipment, including for existing WWTPs (according to the Concept for treatment of sludge from UWWTP at national level), with priority on improving their quality parameters with a view to their subsequent use for energy purposes.
+Other measures contributing to reduction of greenhouse gas emissions are those for recultivation of landfills, subject to infringement procedure under EU law in relation with Judgment of the Court of Justice of the European Union Case C-145/14 of 16 July 2015.
+The landfills are only for municipal waste.
 The implementation of these measures will contribute to the implementation of the National Action Plan on Climate Change for the period 2013 - 2020 (NAPCC) and will have a direct effect to the reduction of greenhouse gas emissions.

-The temporary and permanent jobs which are expected to be created as a result of the measures implemented under OPE will contribute to the delivery of Strategy's inclusive growth priority target of 75% employment rate of women and men aged 20-64 by 2020.
+The temporary and permanent jobs which are expected to be created as a result of the measures implemented under OPE will contribute to the delivery of Strategy's inclusive growth priority target of 75% employment rate of women and men aged 20 - 64 by 2020.